tektoncd/pipeline/docs/pipelines.md

 See the [complete list of variable substitutions for Pipelines](./variables.md#variables-available-in-a-pipeline) and the [list of fields that accept substitutions](./variables.md#fields-that-accept-variable-substitutions).

+For an end-to-end example, see [using context variables](../examples/v1beta1/pipelineruns/using_context_variables.yaml).

 ### Using the `retries` and `retry-count` variable substitutions

 Tekton supports variable substitution for the [`retries`](#using-the-retries-field)